WHAT IS METACOGNATIVE DRAWING ?

 Metacognition is to think about thinking often with an inquiry or just waiting to see what shows up while moving a pen.
 This allows you to become conscious while moving the pen or brush.
 When you are painting a beautiful nature scene or object, this is not quite the same as metacognitive drawing.
 On a basic level, metacognitive drawing is moving the pen without control or having a hopeful outcome.
 We are simply moving the pen to see what arises.
 We are observing ourselves while we are drawing.

-INQUIRY: What does my soul want me to know right now?
+What does my Muse want me to know?

 During the above metacognitive process above, I received the answer and went to my journal to process the answer that came through for me.
 I became so excited with the answer that came thorough from a place where my conscious mind could not see.